-Clinical trials of KITE-585 exclude the participation of patients who are known to be infected with HIV, HCV, HTLV and HBV further reducing the chances of recombination with wild-type virus and the generation of RCL.
+Clinical trials of KITE-585 exclude the participation of patients who are infected with HIV and other endogenous retroviruses, further reducing the chances of recombination with wild-type virus and the generation of RCL.
 Because of the SIN nature of the LVV, the lack of RCL in the final product, and the negligible likelihood of spontaneous formation of RCL during manufacturing or following infusion, no additional inclusion or exclusion criteria are required in the clinical development program to protect human beings or the environment.